abhishek-kumar-code/Redfish_Public/Specification.md

 ~~~

 ###### Annotations
-The service can annotate sets, types, actions and parameters with SPMA-defined or custom annotation terms.
+The service can annotate sets, types, actions and parameters with Redfish-defined or custom annotation terms.
 These annotations are typically in a separate Annotations file referenced from the service metadata document using the IncludeAnnotations directive.
 The alias of the namespace containing system annotations shall be "Annotations".

 ~~~xml
 <edmx:Reference Uri="http://service/metadata/Service.Annotations">